Bug #528

 The infinite loop problem should result in all tanks draining at the same speed :rollseyes but i understand that solving that problem would need a total rethink of ducts.

-#3 Updated by Squelch over 9 years ago
+#3 Updated by Squelch about 10 years ago

-#4 Updated by Squelch over 9 years ago
+#4 Updated by Squelch about 10 years ago

-#5 Updated by Tymek almost 8 years ago
+#5 Updated by Tymek over 8 years ago

 I was able to reproduce this in 1.1.2